What is the Purpose of a

 Real Estate Holding Company?

 Real estate is a popular investment with unique risks.
 The potential liabilities do not mean you shouldn't invest in real estate, but rather you should take the proper precautions.
 This means not only insurance, but forming an llc, and likely a real estate holding company with subsidiaries as you grow.
+The difference between a holding company and an operating company is that a holding company doesn't make or sell anything itself: It just owns one or more other businesses.
+However, holding companies are formed the same way that any other company is formed.

 A proper holding company structure not only minimizes risk, but provides privacy and tax savings.
 There is no reason to make your assets public, for example would you post bank account numbers on Facebook?
 Of course not, and so an anonymous LLC is generally best.
 Further, the government incentivizes business ownership and long term investments - which means there are tax benefits to holding real estate in an LLC.